LeBron James Blasts Donald Trump’s View Of How To ‘Make America Great Again’

 ESPN has reported the foray into social activism doesn’t come as a new arena for James, who has previously expressed his feelings on such matters as the killing of Florida teenager Trayvon Martin at the hands of self-appointed neighborhood watchman George Zimmerman.

-James has also expressed support for the Black Lives Matter movement and during a recent ESPYS appearance called for social change alongside fellow NBA stars Carmelo Anthony, Chris Paul and Dwyane Wade.
+James has also expressed support for the Black Lives Matter movement and during a recent ESPYS appearance called for social change alongside fellow NBA stars Carmelo Anthony, Chris Paul, and Dwyane Wade.

-In the wake of the Virginia tragedy, the New York Times reports Trump has faced a firestorm of criticism after he was slow to criticize the protesters who came to the center of town wearing military garb and carrying weapons to protest the panned removal of a General Robert E. Lee statue.
+In the wake of the Virginia tragedy, the New York Times reports Trump has faced a firestorm of criticism after he was slow to criticize the protesters who came to the center of town wearing military garb and carrying weapons to protest the planned removal of a General Robert E. Lee statue.

 Authorities have since charged 20-year-old James Alex Field with a slew of charges that include second-degree murder and malicious wounding.
 He is now being held without bond.